GeWu-Lab/Sounding-Object-Segmentation-Preference/README.md

-# Chain-of-Thought for Sounding-Object-Segmentation-Preference Elimination
+# Sounding-Object-Segmentation-Preference
-## Chain-of-Thought for Segmentation-Preference Elimination in Audio-Visual Segmentation (AVS)
+## Chain-of-Thought for Segmentation-Preference Elimination in AVS
 The official repo for "Can Textual Semantics Mitigate Sounding Object Segmentation Preference?", ECCV 2024

 # Update: